Workplace productivity statistics for 2022

 As with basically everything else in life, certain distinctions exist depending on the part of the world.

-Ireland is the most productive country in the world
+Luxembourg is the most productive country in the world

 The equation is a gross domestic product per hour worked.

 Of course, many other factors can't be taken into account.
-The number of hours varies by country, and different industries are at the forefront.
+The number of working hours varies by country, and different industries are at the forefront.

 However, since we can't calculate all that, let's see the full list of the top 10 most productive countries by the equation we've mentioned.